Loren Eiseley: Academic career

 Eiseley eventually returned to the University of Nebraska and received a B.A. degree in English and a B.S. degree in Geology/Anthropology.
-While at the university, he served as editor of the literary magazine The Prairie Schooner, and published his poetry and short stories.
+While at the university, he served as editor of the literary magazine Prairie Schooner, and published his poetry and short stories.
 Undergraduate expeditions to western Nebraska and the southwest to hunt for fossils and human artifacts provided the inspiration for much of his early work.
 He later noted that he came to anthropology from paleontology, preferring to leave human burial sites undisturbed unless destruction threatened them.

 Eiseley received his Ph.D. degree from the University of Pennsylvania in 1937 and wrote his dissertation entitled "Three Indices of Quaternary Time and Their Bearing Upon Pre-History: a Critique", which launched his academic career.
 He began teaching at the University of Kansas that same year.
 During World War II, Eiseley taught anatomy to reservist pre-med students at Kansas.

-In 1944 he left the University of Kansas to assume the role of head of the Department of Sociology and Anthropology at Oberlin College in Ohio.
-In 1947 he returned to the University of Pennsylvania to head its anthropology department.
+In 1944, he left the University of Kansas to assume the role of head of the Department of Sociology and Anthropology at Oberlin College in Ohio.
+In 1947, he returned to the University of Pennsylvania to head its anthropology department.
 He was elected president of the American Institute of Human Paleontology in 1949.
-From 1959 to 1961, he was provost at the University of Pennsylvania, and in 1961 the University of Pennsylvania created a special interdisciplinary professorial chair for him.
+From 1959 to 1961, he was provost at the University of Pennsylvania; further, in 1961, the University of Pennsylvania created a special interdisciplinary professorial chair for him.

 Eiseley was also a fellow of many distinguished professional societies, including the American Association for the Advancement of Science, the American Academy of Arts and Sciences, the National Institute of Arts and Letters and the American Philosophical Society.

 At the time of his death in 1977, he was Benjamin Franklin Professor of Anthropology and History of Science, and the curator of the Early Man section at the University of Pennsylvania Museum.
-He had received thirty-six honorary degrees over a period of twenty years, and was the most honored member of the University of Pennsylvania since Benjamin Franklin.
-In 1976 he won the Bradford Washburn Award of the Boston Museum of Science for his "outstanding contribution to the public understanding of science" and the Joseph Wood Krutch Medal from the Humane Society of the United States for his "significant contribution for the improvement of life and the environment in this country."
+He had received 36 honorary degrees over a period of twenty years, and was the most honored member of the University of Pennsylvania since Benjamin Franklin.
+In 1976, he won the Bradford Washburn Award of the Boston Museum of Science for his "outstanding contribution to the public understanding of science" and the Joseph Wood Krutch Medal from the Humane Society of the United States for his "significant contribution for the improvement of life and the environment in this country."